BeyondThe5D/Retrofiy/README.md

 ![RETROFIY](https://cdn.discordapp.com/attachments/947197644076351591/1010407584198565948/Title.png)

+# What is Retrofiy?
-Script aims to accurately simulate the late 2016 Roblox client on any Roblox game the script is executed in.
-The exact client that is being simulated is a client I found on my old computer which was apparently last updated on 10/12/2016 (British date format).
+Retrofiy aims to accurately convert any Roblox game that the script is executed in to a late 2016 Roblox client, The exact client that is being simulated is a old client I found on my old computer which was apparently last updated on the 10th of December 2016!

-**Confirmed working exploits:**
+# Confirmed working exploits
 - Synapse X
 - Script-Ware

-**Credits:**
+# Credits

-[BeyondThe5D](https://github.com/BeyondThe5D) - Main programmer & project leader
+- [BeyondThe5D](https://github.com/BeyondThe5D) - Main programmer & project leader

-[AdolfRoxler](https://github.com/AdolfRoxler) - Helped with memory leaks
+- [AdolfRoxler](https://github.com/AdolfRoxler) - Helped with memory leaks